uhiltner/universal-literature-screening-toolkit/paper.md

 # Statement of Need

 A primary challenge in conducting systematic literature reviews is the inconsistent search capabilities of academic databases and digital libraries.
-While platforms like Scopus support complex, multi-faceted search strings, many institutional repositories, government websites, and other sources of peer-reviewed or gray literature offer only basic keyword search functionality.
+While platforms like Scopus and Web of Science support complex, multi-faceted search strings, many institutional repositories, government websites, and other sources of peer-reviewed or gray literature offer only basic keyword search functionality.
 This limitation forces researchers to either use overly broad search terms, retrieving thousands of irrelevant documents, or to manually screen a large corpus of papers with a subjective and error-prone process.
-This manual "guesswork" is not only a significant time sink but also compromises the rigor and reproducibility required for high-quality evidence synthesis [@page2021prisma].
+This manual "guesswork" is not only a significant time sink but also compromises the rigor and reproducibility required for high-quality evidence synthesis [@page2021prisma; @higgins2024cochrane].

+The challenge of screening literature efficiently while maintaining methodological rigor has been recognized across multiple research domains [@khalil2022tools; @thomas2017living].
+Existing automated screening tools are often domain-specific, require substantial technical setup, or lack the flexibility needed for diverse research applications [@marshall2017automating].
+Furthermore, many tools rely on cloud-based platforms or require extensive preprocessing, making them unsuitable for researchers working with sensitive data or those with limited technical infrastructure.

 The ULST is engineered to solve this specific problem.
 It decouples the search logic from the source platform, allowing a researcher to apply a sophisticated, pre-defined search string to *any* collection of PDF documents.
 This ensures that every paper is evaluated against the exact same objective criteria, regardless of where it was sourced.
 By automating this validation, the ULST eliminates the need for subjective manual checks, speeds up the screening process exponentially, and provides a transparent, auditable record of which papers met the inclusion criteria and why.
 It empowers researchers to maintain the highest standards of methodological rigor, even when working with documents from sources with limited technical capabilities.